pipeline software produces a rectified two-dimensional spectral image when X2DCORR

 Dithering by a few pixels along Y (the spatial dimension in a spectroscopic image)

-is recommended to allow the removal of hot pixels when CCD images are combined.
-Obtain at least three CR-SPLIT images at each dither position.
-Run them through the first steps of the pipeline (basic2d
+is recommended to allow removal of hot pixels when CCD images are combined.
+To prepare dithered images for combination, one first performs bias, flat, and dark correction of the raw images with basic2d

 task can be used on echelle spectra.
 In this case, x2d

 will generate a single output fits file with a 2-D image set (imset) for each spectral order in the input _flt file.
 The entire input image cannot be 2-D rectified at once because the dispersion relation is different for each spectral order, so each order is corrected and written separately.
 The x2d